Vlhermitte/SfmEvaluation/README.md

 ## TODO
 - [ ] Fix absolute pose error evaluation (Maybe try using Procrustes instead of Kabsch)
-- [ ] Implement 3D triangulation evaluation (For Tank and Temples dataset)
+- [ ] Implement 3D triangulation evaluation (For Tanks and Temples dataset)
 - [ ] Use more datasets